ThePants999/tts-comp-ftc-base-lua-scripts/README.md

 ## Update History:

+### v2.66

+* The bubble/position helper buttons now move if you change table size.
+* The Pariah Nexus PDF is now the CA2025 PDF.

 ### v2.65

 * Chapter Approved 2025 is here - and with it, we bid a fond farewell to Leviathan / Pariah Nexus, now removed from the code.